FatOtter/demoService/readme.md

 ## Readme
 The project is constructed in *Spring* framework.
+To execute the application, run *src/main/java/com/example/demo/DemoApplication.java*

 All APIs implemented accepts input as request body in JSON format.
 Below illustrate the URL and keys accepted.
 URL in "./xxx" format, the "./" means the root URL for your *Spring* host.